 Village biscuits—known as Biskuttini tar-Rahal in Maltese—are a tempting treat that remind me a lot of gingerbread.

 The soft biscuits have flavors of cinnamon, clove, and aniseed as well as a hint of citrus that lightens everything up.
-They are available all the time but are most traditional at christenings.
+They are available all the time but are most typical at christenings.
 They have white or other light-colored swirls of icing generally, but are decorated blue or pink in honor of the baby being christened.

 Another Maltese treat is Qaghaq tal-Ghasel, treacle (or honey) rings.
-Traditionally served at Christmas, they became so popular that they are now made all year.
+Historically served at Christmas, they became so popular that they are now made all year.
 Although they are often called honey rings, Qaghaq tal-Ghasel don’t actually contain honey, but they are sweet.

 The treacle rings are a ring-shaped pastry filled with the flavors of the holidays—cinnamon, cloves, aniseed, and a bit of citrus paired with treacle.
 The top of the pastry is slit, allowing the filling to ooze out.
 They look like bagels overflowing with filling.

 A pasta dish with tomato sauce, imqarrun il-Forn is traditionally Maltese but likely has its origins in Sicily.
-No matter what, every Maltese grandmother has her own recipe for Maltese baked macaroni and will swear it’s the best ever.
+No matter what, every Maltese grandmother has her own recipe for this baked macaroni and will swear it’s the best ever.
 As they should.

 Sometimes you’ll see this baked macaroni encased in shortcrust pastry, which is called timpana.
 They’re both delicious.
 It’s a good thing you walk a lot when visiting Malta.